itzalg22/React-Vacations-Full-Stack-Project/README.md

 # Import the Database:
 1) Open phpMyAdmin - I used XAMP to run a MariaDB MySQL Server.

+2) Import `thirdprojectdb.sql` to a new database named `thirdprojectdb`

-2) Make sure the following MySQL connection settings are correct inside the file `config-dev.json` located in the Backend:
+3) Make sure the following MySQL connection settings are correct inside the file `config-dev.json` located in the Backend:

 Database Host: `localhost`